arceos-org/app-guestmode/README.md

 ## Origin

-This crate is derived from the `h_1_0` tutorial in the [ArceOS OS Camp](https://github.com/arceos-org/arceos) (`tour/h_1_0`), adapted to work as a standalone crate with all dependencies from crates.io and extended to support multiple architectures.
+This crate is derived from the ArceOS hypervisor tutorial in the [ArceOS](https://github.com/arceos-org/arceos) ecosystem, adapted to work as a standalone crate with all dependencies from crates.io and extended to support multiple architectures.

 ## License